raquellucenap/Rehabilitation_interface/README.md

 **test:** contains the images created for testing the algorithms with data generated on a different environment.

+Data folder, resized folder an test folder images are not included on Body and Hands evaluation as these are private images.
+The images are uploaded on the following Drive link, https://drive.google.com/drive/folders/1o3mngJps7lQou2gLtHKfzTmubZII9v1i?usp=sharing .
+If you want to have access to the images click request access to view the images.
+However, you can create your own dataset with the Jupyter Notebook, with the correct folders and paths.

 ### 3. Keypoints detection scripts
 Each patient has to rehabilitate a different body area.
 On this folder there are the python scripts that corresponds to each one of the area.